alphagov/government-service-design-manual/information-security/index.md

 ---

 It goes without saying that security of Government services is incredibly important.
-The Government Information Security community and processes exist to help service managers both meet their obligations to those processess, and more importantly to help build world class services.
+The Government Information security community and processes exist to help service managers both meet their obligations to those processess, and more importantly to help build world class services.